From Souillac to Trémolat, the Dordogne Valley flows through the region of Périgord Noir.

 La Malartrie Castle

-At La Roque-Gageac, to the direction of Beynac, the Château de la Malartrie is a pastiche of a 15th century castle, built in the 19th century on the site of a former leprosy colony: “la maladrerie”.
+At La Roque-Gageac, in the direction of Beynac, the Château de la Malartrie is a pastiche of a 15th-century castle built in the 19th century on the site of a former leprosy colony: “la maladroit.”

 Castelnaud Castle

-A visit to Castelnaud Castle can be unaccompanied and takes approximately one hour to discover the interior, including the machinery room, the guard room, the artillery tower, the defensive equipment room, the keep, and the “chemin de ronde” (a protected raised walkway behind the ramparts) through many winding stairways and small chambers that children will be excited to discover.
+A visit to Castelnaud Castle can be unaccompanied.
+It takes approximately one hour to discover the interior, including the machinery room, the guard room, the artillery tower, the defensive equipment room, the keep, and the “chemin de ronde” (a protected raised walkway behind the ramparts) through many winding stairways and small chambers that children will be excited to discover.

-Outside, high on the battlements, are displayed the most powerful siege engines that have been reconstructed full-scale to recreate the turbulent atmosphere of various moments of the past: bombards, trebuchets, mangonels, giant crossbows, and catapults.
+Outside, high on the battlements, are displayed the most powerful siege engines, which have been reconstructed full-scale to recreate the turbulent atmosphere of various past moments: bombards, trebuchets, mangonels, giant crossbows, and catapults.

-The view of the Dordogne Valley from the terraces is remarkable, stretching from the village of La Roque-Gageac to Marqueyssac opposite and Beynac Castle to the right.
+The view of the Dordogne Valley from the terraces is remarkable.
+It stretches from the village of La Roque-Gageac to Marqueyssac opposite and Beynac Castle to the right.

 Find out more about the castle of Castelnaud-la-Chapelle.